New and Amended Queensland Laws

 Border restrictions Direction (No. 5): Effective from 01 May 2020 - which directs that a person who arrives in Queensland from another State or Territory of Australia will not be allowed to enter Queensland, unless they are an exempt resident or exempt person.
 An exempt person or resident who arrives in Queensland must self-quarantine if they have been outside Australia in the last 14 days or in other specified circumstances.

-Corrective Services Facilities Direction (No. 2): Effective from 19 May 2020 - which directs that from Monday 23 March 2020, personal visits to Queensland prisons have stopped until the public health emergency for novel coronavirus (COVID-19) has ended, or the direction has been cancelled or replaced.
+Corrective Services Facilities Direction (No. 2): Effective from 19 May 2020 it directs that from Monday 23 March 2020, personal visits to Queensland prisons have stopped until the public health emergency for novel coronavirus (COVID-19) has ended, or the direction has been cancelled or replaced.

 Local Government election and State by-elections Direction (No. 2): Effective from 27 March 2020 - which directs that voters attending a polling place must follow social distancing by keeping at least 1.5 metres from others, avoid handshaking and not linger or gather around a polling place.